 Michigan’s GI scene backs the search up.
 Detroit and Ann Arbor run high-volume endoscopy departments, and Grand Rapids has been growing its GI services for years.
-Travel requests surface when those departments need coverage beyond their own staff, and a share of the ones that reach our recruiters name endoscopy RNs alongside the tech roles.
-So let’s talk about how to be first in line for either one, practically.
+Travel requests surface when those departments need coverage beyond their own staff, though none of them route to a Junxion recruiter while GI sits outside our program.
+Your skill set is a different story.
+A tech who can reprocess scopes to standard and keep pace in a busy procedure room already has what several of the Michigan contracts we do fill screen for, so the rest of this page walks through where that experience pays off.

 Your Three Real Options in Michigan